 You can create a trust document specifying exactly how the money should be used– such as buying certain products for your pets or paying for the animal’s medical needs – and the trustee must use the money as you direct in the trust document.

 By creating a trust, you can have peace-of-mind in knowing that the assets you set aside will be used for your pet’s care.
 You will also ensure the entrusted caregiver will not be forced to make difficult choices about your pet’s care due to potential financial limitations that may arise.

 Parman & Easterday’s estate planning attorneys can help you with your pet plan, whether you just want simple provisions for your pet’s care or you want to take the strongest possible steps to keep them safe.

 To find out more about how we can help you with making a pet plan, and with other key components of the estate planning process, join us for a free seminar.
-If you are ready to create your personalized plans for your pets, your other family members, and your own future, give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online today.
+If you are ready to create your personalized plans for your pets, your other family members, and your own future, give us a call today at (405) 843-6100 or contact us online today.

 - Why You May Need a Trust Instead of a Simple Will - December 7, 2023